Tanvigangapuram/CI-CD-doc/.history/CICD.txt_20250217160653.md

  --> Pipe represented as "|" is used to direct the output of one command to Another

- --> In Pipeline the data flows from left to right, & its undirection.
+ --> In Pipeline the data

- --> Pipe along with grep is most commonly used

-     Ex: cat file.txt| grep "Linux"